Dental Care Tour

 To ensure better comfort and safety for your pet, pain medication is given before, during and after the dental procedure if indicated.
 Pain management includes a multi-modal approach using a combination of different types of pain medications or injections, transdermal pain patches and/or local anesthetic blocks.

+Effective pain management is the key to safer anesthesia by allowing lower levels of anesthesia to be administered, leading to more stable blood pressures and breathing.
 Pain/sedative medication is given before the procedure to reduce the level of pain experienced after surgery by preventing "wind-up" pain.
 Pain medication is continued during the procedure and a few days afterwards to keep your pet pain free and back to its old self quicker.

 Anesthesia